lovish2525/lovish2525/README.md

 <h4 align="left">👨‍💻 About Me</h2>

+- 🎓 I've completed my Bachelors in Computer Science from Chitkara University.

+- 💻 I am currently working as a Software Developer at Razorpay.**

 - 💻 I love doing **competitive programming and learning new algorithms.**

-- 🎓 I've completed my Bachelors in Computer Science from [Chitkara University, Punjab.](Chitkara University, Punjab.)

 - 🌱 I'm exploring different fields in **software development and learning new skills.**

+- 💡 I’m currently diving into DevOps as a way to expand my skills and explore new aspects of software development.

 - 📫 You can contact me through email [lovishkumar2552@gmail.com](lovishkumar2552@gmail.com)